wesmadrigal/GraphReduce/docs/index.md

 ## Metadata extraction and inference
-Kurve providers a number of algorithms that point at data catalogs and infers the relational structure.
+Kurve providers a number of algorithms that point at data catalogs and infer the relational structure.
-The metadata Kurve automatically extracts are the following:
+The metadata Kurve automatically extracts are:

 ### Per table
 1. primary key